nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 #### Misc

 ##### Simulation Overruns
-The Sim Control Panel shows which simulation is running and keeps count of its overruns.
+The Sim Control Panel shows which simulation is running and keeps count of its overruns

 ##### Simulation Connection
 The bottom part of the Sim Control Panel has a dropdown where you can input the host name and port number for the simulation to be connected to.
 In terms of formatting, you will need to separate the host and port by either a space or colon.
+The user can also use the dropdown menu to select a simulation.
 The Connect button next to that dropdown initiates the connection attempt.